nvwns1/onlineartgallery1/README.md

 - Artwork Display: Artwork is showcased on the platform with details such as artist name, title and description
 - Artwork Details: Users can view detailed information about individual artworks including larger images, artist details and additional artwork-related information

 ## Note
-> **Note:** This README file will be updated and further modifications can be made after the project submission in college.
-Contributions are welcome and appreciated to enhance the project even after the initial submission.
+> **Note:** This README file has been updated to include the newly added cart and order functionalities.
+Further modifications can be made.
+Contributions are welcome and appreciated to enhance the project.

 ## Installation